The best homemade strawberry jam that’s easy to make with only four ingredients! Full of fresh sweet berry flavor, it beats out store bought any day.

 - Add as a topping on breakfast recipes like crepes, pancakes, biscuits or Belgian waffles.

-- On baked desserts like strawberry crumb bars and peanut butter and jelly cookies or spooned over top cheesecake.
+- In baked desserts like strawberry crumb bars, peanut butter and jelly cookies or this strawberry bread recipe.

 - As a topping for yogurt, vanilla ice cream or a banana split.